sarustamyan/technolab-csharp/docs/lesson7/index.md

    * Calculate the factorial of `n`

-   * Check if a string is a palyndrome recursively
+   * Check if a string is a palindrome recursively

 ### Home Assignments